TerranRich/DiscOfDestiny/README.md

 You can play with these values to achieve different clicking effects and frequencies.
 ###### Wheel Pointer → Detect Wedge and Act
-Using the `Wedge Detection Origin` Scene Component's world location as a baseline, a line trace aiming downward detects if we've hit a Wheel Wedge actor (`BP_WheelWedge`) --- which we should every single time, if the Pointer is placed correctly in the game level in comparison to the Wheel (`BP_Wheel`).
+Using the `Wedge Detection Origin` Scene Component's world location as a baseline, a line trace aiming downward detects if we've hit a Wheel Wedge actor (`BP_WheelWedge`) — which we should every single time, if the Pointer is placed correctly in the game level in comparison to the Wheel (`BP_Wheel`).
 If we don't hit a wheel space, then we re-spin and the process repeats itself.
 Otherwise, if we do, get the data for this space (via the `Get Wheel Space Data` function of the Wheel Wedge we hit.
 This data is passed along to the Game Mode's `Handle Wheel Space Landed On` interface event (see above), which handles the functionality that runs for each space type.

 ##### Wheel Pointer Functions
-###### Wheel Pointer → Get Pointer Rotation ^PURE^
+###### Wheel Pointer → Get Pointer Rotation <sup>PURE</sup>
 Outputs:
-* Rotation --- *Float*
+* Rotation — *Float*

 Returns the relative rotation of the Pointer compared to how it was placed in the game level (i.e. compared to `Starting Rotation`, set in `BeginPlay` above).
-###### Wheel Pointer → Get Pointer Detector Origin ^PURE^
+###### Wheel Pointer → Get Pointer Detector Origin <sup>PURE</sup>
 Called by the line trace that is run in `Detect Wedge and Act` above.
 Simply returns the world location of the Wedge Detection Origin.

 ##### Wheel Pointer Variables